VMware Horizon 7.13.3 Composer

 • DEM restores profile archives on top of other profile solutions.
 One option is mandatory profiles so that anything not saved by DEM is discarded on logoff.

-• VMware KB article 2118056 Migrate VMware Persona Management to VMware User Environment Manager.
+• Omnissa KB article 2118056 Migrate Persona Management to Dynamic Environment Manager.

-• VMware Persona is not included in Horizon 2006 (8.0) and newer.
-If you are using Persona in Horizon 7, then before upgrading, see VMware Tech Zone Modernizing VDI for a New Horizon to migrate off of Persona.
+• Persona is not included in Horizon 2006 (8.0) and newer.
+If you are using Persona in Horizon 7, then before upgrading, see Omnissa Tech Zone Modernizing VDI for a New Horizon to migrate off of Persona.

-• VMware Persona is included in all editions of Horizon 7.
+• Persona is included in all editions of Horizon 7.

 • However, Persona doesn’t work on newer versions of Windows 10, Persona doesn’t work on RDSH Horizon Agents, and Persona doesn’t work on Instant Clones.

-• In practice, DEM is the only viable profile option from VMware, but DEM requires Horizon 7 Enterprise Edition, or upgrade to Horizon 2006 (8.0)
+• In practice, DEM is the only viable profile option from Omnissa, but DEM requires Horizon 7 Enterprise Edition, or upgrade to Horizon 2006 (8.0)

 • App Volumes requires Horizon Enterprise Edition.